JianpingZeng/xcc-project/README.md

 ### Build
 1. Clone this repository into your local directory.
-2. Build this project with following command.
+2. Build this project with the following command.
    ````bash
     cd xcc
     mkdir build && cd build
     cmake ../ -DXCC_TARGETS_TO_BUILD=X86
     make all [-j8 depends on number of CPU cores in your local machine]
    ````
-3. Using Clang 3.0 to generate a LLVM IR file from C source file.
+3. Using the Clang 3.0 to generate a LLVM IR file from C source file.
-Save the following code into a c file called hello.c
+Save the following code into a c file named hello.c
 ```c
 #include <stdio.h>
 int main() {